I’ve been using Pardot for over five years now, and I would highly recommend it as a marketing automation solution.

 Now you’re ready to use the lead-generating powers of Leadpages and Pardot combined.

 That means you can route any leads that pass through your Leadpages landing pages into your Pardot automation rules and drip programs.
 You get all your scoring, filters, progressive profiling, reporting, and analytics on the back end, with Leadpages’ ultra-effective landing pages and popup forms up front.

 In other words, you keep all of the functionality that your native Pardot landing pages would have, but with a much more efficient and user-friendly landing page tool.

 Are you currently using Pardot for marketing automation (and perhaps struggling with the landing page function)?

 Our team would love to show you exactly how you can improve your team’s productivity and conversion rate, all while cutting down the time and resources you spend on landing pages.

 In fact, they’d be happy to show you during a one-on-one demo.
 To schedule your Leadpages demo, just call our sales team at (855) 835-3877.

-Or, if you’re ready to go ahead and give Leadpages a try right now, click below to see everything included in our Advanced plan and start your subscription (backed by a 30-day money-back guarantee):
+Or, if you’re ready to go ahead and give Leadpages a try right now, click below to see everything included in our Advanced plan and start your subscription:

 Does your team use Pardot?
 What’s your favorite feature?
 Tell us in the comments.